 To date, IDSA has invested considerable resources in supporting this community group, including with the establishment of a Women's Special Interest Section in 1992, the Women in Design San Francisco community group, and most recently with our annual Women in Design Deep Dive events.

 Belle Kogan, FIDSA at work in 1955.
-Believed to be one of the first female professional industrial designer to work in the United States, Kogan received IDSA's Personal Recognition Award for her life's work and contributions to industrial design.
+Believed to be one of the first women to work as a professional industrial designer in the United States, Kogan received IDSA's Personal Recognition Award for her life's work and contributions to industrial design.
 She also received IDSA's highest honor of Fellowship.